dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week7_Architecture/Artifacts/README.md

 The [article](MobileCloud_for_Emergencies.pdf) describes a mobile application for getting emergency assistance or scheduling medical appointments.

 Their implementation uses a centralized database in the cloud and then a mobile notification system.

-### An integrated holistic model for an eHealth system: A national implementation approach and a new cloud-based security model